chris-warner-II/chris-warner-II.github.io/_pages/bio.md

 Personal
 ======

 I am more of a mesh than a spear.
 Meaning, I have a breadth of experience combined with the skill and fortitude to excel in unfamiliar territory.
-I have worked in
+I have worked in many interesting fields throughout my academic and professional career including geophysics, radar, robotics, neuroscience and machine learning.